eraofchaos/eraofchaos.github.io/units/Bone Dragon.md

 ---
 title: "Bone Dragon"
 permalink: /units/Bone Dragon/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Bone Dragon.
+Bone Dragon Units.
+Ghost Dragon.
 Era of Chaos Bone Dragons are the fiercest fighters of Necropolis.
 They are powerful, perhaps as powerful as their nemeses the Dragons. "
 unitID: 307
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Bone Dragon"
 toc: true